mpirnat/lets-be-bad-guys/README.md

 conference staff are not responsible for what attendees choose to do with this information.

 ## Getting Set Up

-You should work through this section to install and set up the demo application prior to the start of the tutorial.
+You should work through this section to **install and set up the demo application prior to the start of the tutorial**.
 Getting ready in advance will help ensure a smoother and more efficient tutorial experience.

 These instructions assume a UNIX-like environment (Mac OS X, Linux, etc.).
-Windows folks, we assume you know how to do the equivalent (if not, now’s a great time to learn!).
+We'll call out differences for Windows folks as needed.

 ### Things to Install